 It's normal for kids to feel anxious about their exam, so we take as much time as necessary to help children through the medical evaluation, explaining each step of the check-up and finding ways to put the child at ease.
 We will make every effort to reduce a child's distress during the evaluation.

 For most children, the check-up is not painful.
-No shots are given and no blood is drawn at Our Kids.
 Nevertheless, children may feel worried or embarrassed about their check-up, and some children report mild discomfort when the nurse practitioner or doctor touches their genital or anal areas.

 - Your child will receive a thorough check-up that may include looking at their eyes, ears and mouth, listening to the heart and lungs, feeling the abdomen and checking reflexes.

 - Examination of the child’s genital and anal areas involves looking at them to make sure they appear healthy.
 A special instrument called a colposcope is often used during examination.
 A colposcope is a light attached to a pair of binoculars, which allows the nurse practitioner or doctor to see a child’s genital and anal areas more closely.
 The colposcope never touches the child’s body and is never felt by the child.
 While the colposcope does not touch your child, the examiner will touch your child’s genital and anal areas.
 The colposcope has a camera attached to it and photographs may be taken during the exam to provide an accurate record of what the child’s body looks like.
 The pictures may also be used for teaching nurses and doctors.